2020PB/police-brutality/reports/Oregon.md

 ### Violent arrest made by federal officers | July 27th

-Footage shows a protestor and federal officer grappling in the street.
-A second federal officer helps tackle the protestor to the ground.
-Other protestors approach, but are struck by an officer wielding a baton.
-One protestor is knelt on and arrested while another officer fires impact munitions to scatter protestors.
+Footage shows a protester and federal officer grappling in the street.
+A second federal officer helps tackle the protester to the ground.
+Other protesters approach, but are struck by an officer wielding a baton.
+One protester is knelt on and arrested while another officer fires impact munitions to scatter protesters.

 tags: strike, arrest, protester, baton, shoot, projectile, tackle